 Reasons for the Fall of the Ottoman Empire

-Ottoman Empire was the last great Muslim Empire that lasted from the end of the 13th Century to the start of the 20th Century.
+The Ottoman Empire was the last great Muslim Empire that lasted from the end of the 13th Century to the start of the 20th Century.
 Starting from Northwest Anatolia, the Ottoman Empire gained control of large parts of western Asia, central Europe, and North Africa at its peak.
-But during the 17th Century (especially after the Battle of Vienna in 1683), the Ottoman Empire started to lose its political influence by losing its European areas one after other.
+However, the Ottoman Empire started losing its political influence during the 17th Century (especially after the Battle of Vienna in 1683) by losing its European areas one after another.

-During World War 1, the Empire sided with Germany to regain its lost areas.
-But the war ended with the destruction of the Ottoman Empire and the empire was replaced by the Republic of Turkey which holds the area of Anatolia only.
-The following are the main reasons for the decline and fall of the Ottoman Empire.
+During World War 1, the empire sided with Germany to regain its lost areas.
+However, the war ended with the destruction of the Ottoman Empire and the establishment of the Republic of Turkey, which only holds the Anatolia region.
+The following are the main reasons behind the decline and fall of the Ottoman Empire.

 Reasons for the Fall of the Ottoman Empire